 There are plenty of U.S.-based call centers to choose from, but how do you know which one is the best one for you?

 Benefits of U.S.-based call centers

-Wright offered multiple benefits for hiring a U.S. based call center, including the following:
+Wright outlined multiple benefits for hiring a U.S. based call center:

 Drawbacks of U.S.-based call centers